 Complete some of Scotland’s finest mountain ridges on our specially devised holiday.
 This holiday was devised by HF Holidays leader Steve Woollard.
 Here’s what he says about the holiday: “Guests often ask me which is my favourite mountain in Scotland, a tough question to answer as there are so many to choose from!
 I like routes that follow strong features like an airy ridge, include a bit of scrambling to add interest, and finish on a pointed summit so you know you’ve got to the top.
-The “Big Mountain Walks I & II” holidays are my top ten mountain routes in the West Highlands.
-I’m looking forward to sharing them with you”.
+The “Big Mountain Walks I & II” holidays are my top ten mountain routes in the West Highlands.”

 - Includes the Tarmachan Ridge – in our view the best walk in the Southern Highlands

 - Plus some of the classics: Ring of Steall & the Ben Cruachan Horseshoe